SAP-samples/teched2022-AP261/exercises/ex0/README.md

 <br>![](/exercises/ex0/images/Image3.png)

 ```
-Note that the reason for showing zero's in all the tiles is due to the fact that there is no business patner is mapped to
+Note that the reason for showing zero's in all the tiles is due to the fact that there is no business partner mapped to
 your user at this point.
 Please inform host after this step so that he/she will assign the business pather to you user.
 ```

-6. Once the business patner/s is mapped your user, please refresh the screen of relogin to application so that you can see the count in all the tiles as shown below.
+6. Once the business partner/s is mapped to your user, please refresh the logon screen to re-launch the application to see the count in all the tiles as shown below.
 <br>![](/exercises/ex0/images/Image4.png)